phouse512/blog/_posts/2017-02-13-hosting-and-deploying-node.markdown

 ```

 With both of those tools set up, we have everything we need to get our web
 applications up and running.
-Next, let's look at getting your server to run and
+Next, let's look at getting your server to run!
-served to the internet!

 ### Running your Web Application

-There are 2 important aspects to getting your server up and running: 1) we need
+There are 2 important aspects to hosting a web application.
+1) We need
 to make sure that the Node server is running 24/7, and 2) the outside world
-needs to be able to access your Node server running on the machine.
+needs to be able to access your server running on the machine.

 #### Using Forever to Run Your Server